jBarichivich/jbarichivich.github.io/index.md

 My research team is distributed in France ([LSCE](https://www.lsce.ipsl.fr/)), UK ([CRU](https://lr1.uea.ac.uk/cru/staff-and-students) and [University of Leeds](https://environment.leeds.ac.uk/geography)) and South America ([Austral University of Chile](http://www.forestal.uach.cl/instituto/conservacion-biodiversidad-territorio/academicos/jonathan-barichivich.php), [University of Chile](https://www.bosqueciencialab.org/vegetation-dynamics), [Pontificial Catholic University of Valparaíso](https://www.pucv.cl/uuaa/site/edic/base/port/dendrolab.html)).
 Here I collaborate with colleagues on pressing global change questions using a diverse set of observations and models.

-### Battling the science game: Looking for a host institution
+### Battling the science game: Looking for a permanent institution
 The moment has come.
-I seek a vibrant and inclusive institution to develop my cross-scale research program on the Earth system, biosphere and society.
+I seek a vibrant and inclusive institution to develop my ERC strating grant CATES with a cross-scale research program on the Earth system, biosphere and society.
 If you are interested in my broad scientific perspective please email me at [Dr. Jonathan Barichivich](mailto:campsidium@gmail.com?)

 ### My work in the media
 - My research findings on Amazon climate change have been quoted by Sir David Attenborough in the BBC documentaries [A perfect planet: weather](https://dai.ly/x8457n3) (2020) and [Earth's great rivers: Amazon](https://dai.ly/x8457nv) (2021).